itsleni/awesome-leni-robredo-list/README.md

 	<br>
 	<br>
     <hr>
-    <h1>List of links for the campaign of Leni Robredo for Philippines President</h1>
+    <h1>List of links for the campaign of Leni Robredo for Philippine President</h1>
     <p>by <a href="https://www.facebook.com/groups/it4leni">IT Professionals for LENI</a> & contributors.</p>
     <br>
     <br>